fonttools/fontbakery/README.md

 # [![Font Bakery](data/logo.png)](https://fontbakery.com)

 Font Bakery is a command-line tool for checking the quality of font projects.

-It currently comes with checks for OpenType files, at 3 levels:
-Format specifications, distributor requirements, and custom checks.
+For a quick overview, check out the [list of checks](https://font-bakery.readthedocs.io/en/latest/fontbakery/profiles/index.html) currently offered.

-For a full introduction, [check out the Typecon 2018 presentation deck](https://docs.google.com/presentation/d/14dU3cUXelwvpVokhKYmJ6jT51AASDaOFyEUSdxb0RAg/).
+And for a full introduction [check out our documentation at Read The Docs.](https://font-bakery.readthedocs.io/en/latest)

 Font Bakery has an active community of contributors from foundries around the world, including Adobe Fonts, Dalton Maag, Type Network, and Google Fonts.
 Please join our developer chat channel at https://gitter.im/fontbakery/Lobby

 Font Bakery is not an official Google project, and Google provides no support for it.
 However, throughout 2018 the core project maintainers Felipe Corrêa da Silva Sanches <juca@members.fsf.org> and Lasse Fister <commander@graphicore.de> were funded by the Google Fonts team.

-## Docs

-Find the full docs at https://font-bakery.readthedocs.io

 ## License